ngadiyar93/ngadiyar93.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper [Development of Solid Synchronous Reluctance Rotors With Multi-Material Additive Manufacturing](https://ieeexplore.ieee.org/document/10816056) is accepted in the IEEE Transactions on Industry Applications and available on IEEE Xplore.
+Our paper [Development of Solid Synchronous Reluctance Rotors With Multi-Material Additive Manufacturing](https://ieeexplore.ieee.org/document/10816056) is accepted for publication in the IEEE Transactions on Industry Applications and available on IEEE Xplore.